GBLutskii/AlliedTask/README.md

-# AlliedTask
+# AlliedTask project description

-TwoSequencesSort.cs file contains methods for performing the task.
+**TwoSequencesSort.cs** file contains class with methods for performing the task.

-Program.cs file just consistently executes these methotds with given files A.txt and B.txt.
+**Program.cs** file just consistently executes these methotds with given files A.txt and B.txt.

-AlliedTaskTest.cs contains few tests for methods from class in TwoSequencesSort.cs.
+**AlliedTaskTest.cs** contains few tests for methods from class in TwoSequencesSort.cs.
 Tests are written in NUnit Framework (which is based on JUnit).

-Here's the original task:
+**Here's the original task:**

 There are two text files A and B, each containing a sorted sequence of integer numbers.
 Write a program which produces text file C containing sorted sequence of all numbers from files A and B.